Easy Freezer Meals

 Use this simple, plan-ahead cooking strategy to save time and money with easy meals from your freezer.

-Unwilling to pay extra for the new generation of convenience products, such as marinated or seasoned frozen meats, Sharon created her own method of "investment cooking," a strategy taught by many Pampered Chef consultants.
-She takes advantage of grocery meat specials and invests time cooking in large quantities and freezing meals in various stages of preparation.
-With her freezer stocked, Sharon and her family can quickly and easily prepare their nightly meals.
+Unwilling to pay extra for the new generation of convenience products, such as marinated or seasoned frozen meats?
+Give "investment cooking" a try!
+Take advantage of grocery meat specials and invest time cooking in large quantities and freeze meals in various stages of preparation.
+With your freezer stocked, you and your family can quickly and easily prepare your nightly meals.

 Understanding the Easy Freezer Meals Method